khanrc/ml.playground/README.md

-# Playground
+# Machine learning playgrounds

-This repo is the playground for various tensorflow models.
+This repository is a collection of implementations and experiments, for understanding the paper and testing various idea.
-I will implements various models to understand various papers.
-If one of these projects grows up, it will separate.

-based on python 2.7, tensorflow 1.1.